 1. What types of law enforcement officers could I encounter at the airport and at the border?

 You may encounter any of the full range of law enforcement officers listed in Section I under “Related Information” at the bottom of this dropdown.
-In particular, at airports and at the border, you are likely to encounter Customs and Border Protection officers (CBP) and Transportation and Safety Administration (TSA) officers.
+In particular, at airports and at the border, you are likely to encounter Customs and Border Protection officers (CBP) and Transportation Security Administration (TSA) officers.

 2. If I am entering the U.S. with valid travel papers, can law enforcement officers stop and search me?

 Generally, customs officers may stop, detain, and search any person or item at the border.
 This is true even if there is nothing suspicious about you or your luggage.
 The government believes this authority to search without individualized suspicion extends to searches of electronic devices such as laptops and cell phones, but that is a contested legal issue.
 Officers, however, may not select you for a personal search or secondary inspection based on your religion, race, national origin, gender, ethnicity, or political beliefs.

 3. Can law enforcement officers ask questions about my immigration status?